OsaPL/Versus-Brawl/README.md

 Make sure your gamepads are all connected before starting the map.
 If problem persists, try restarting the game.
 If the problem still occurs, try reassigning gamepads.

-5. **The game sometimes crashes on a new round**
+5. **The game sometimes crashes on spawning characters**

-Unfortunately, it looks like spawning in new characters and then setting `SetPlayer(true)` is sometimes unstable.
+Unfortunately, it looks like spawning in new characters and then setting `SetPlayer(true)` is sometimes unstable, probably correlated with input/controller_id.
 Can't do much about it rn.
-(I have a possible fix in the works, just needs a lot of testing)

 # Gamemodes: